OpenCode/gambas-latex-report-engine/README.md

-gambas-latex-report-engine
+Latex Report Engine
 ==========================

 A report engine for Gambas language created to generate dvi or pdf report with latex syntax

-To create a report you must just use the preconfigured functions.
+To create a report you must use preconfigured functions.

 Example for a simple report: